 Non-profit and government rent help - If the locations listed above or the agencies below are unable to offer you the services and help you need, there are other places to turn to for help.
 Programs can assist with back rent or security deposits, and some organizations in New Haven provide tenants with loans or help in locating a new apartment.
 Find additional New Haven rent assistance programs.

-Town Of Bethany Human Services – Assistance programs offered include funds for paying heating and utility bills, heating oil and food vouchers.
+- Town Of Bethany Human Services – Assistance programs offered include funds for paying heating and utility bills, heating oil and food vouchers.
 They also run the Connecticut Energy Assistance Program (CEAP) and Contingency Heating Assistance Program (CHAP).
-40 Peck Road, Town Hall, Bethany, CT 06524-3338
+40 Peck Road, Town Hall, Bethany, CT 06524-3338.
+Call 203-393-2100.

 Connecticut Energy Assistance Program (CEAP) and Contingency Heating Assistance Program (CHAP) - This program is run by most towns, including those listed below.
 The program helps low income, elderly, and disabled households in New Haven pay their primary heat source bills.
 Focus is given to vulnerable households, which includes those who have a member who is who is age 60+, disabled, or a child who is under age 6.

 New Haven Home Recovery can provide housing for up to 24 months to the evicted or homeless.
 They are part of the Transition Collaborative which can provide a rental subsidy, case management or funds for other costs, such as resettlement or security deposit expenses.
+There is also emergency housing for people with addictions or mental health needs in New Haven County.
 Address is 153 East Street in New Haven, Connecticut 06511.
 Phone for intake is (203) 492-4866.